thaddeuspearson/LS-LS180/LS181_exam_study_guide.md

 - Filters results from the right table that do not correspond to an entry in the left table

 #### `RIGHT (OUTER) JOIN`
-- Selects all entries from the right table joined to any correlated entry that exists from the right
+- Selects all entries from the right table joined to any correlated entry that exists from the left
 - Generates NULL values for entries on the left that do not have a match for the ON clause
 - Filters results from the left table that do not correspond to an entry in the left table